ietf-wg-acme/acme/draft-ietf-acme-acme.md

 used only for authentication of a single ACME account.
 For example, the public key of an account key pair MUST NOT be included in a certificate.
-If an ACME client receives a request from a user for account creation or key roll-over using an account key that the client knows to be used elsewhere, then the client MUST return an error.
-Clients MUST generate a fresh account key for every account creation or roll-over operation.
+If an ACME client receives a request from a user for account creation or key rollover using an account key that the client knows to be used elsewhere, then the client MUST return an error.
+Clients MUST generate a fresh account key for every account creation or rollover operation.
 Note that given the requirements of
 {{finding-an-account-url-given-a-key}}, servers will not create accounts with reused keys anyway.